evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 	- Cpmprehend
 	- Textract
 - Day 17
+	- | This Day is marathon means we spent longer dueration than 45min to speedup the process -
 	- Sagemaker for MLops
 	  collapsed:: true
 		- SageMaker integrates with AWS DevOps tools like CodeCommit, CodeBuild,